Richard B. Cohen

 As Senior Vice President & General Counsel, Corey Dufresne heads Symbotic’s legal group with more than 20 years of experience in business and securities law, mergers and acquisitions, venture capital and corporate finance.
 Corey is responsible for leading Symbotic’s approach to technology licensing, regulatory compliance, intellectual property rights and all negotiations and business agreements.
 Corey joined Symbotic in 2011 after serving as Vice President, General Counsel and Corporate Secretary for Netezza Corporation, where he facilitated its acquisition by IBM.
 Prior to his role at Netezza, he spent nine years at Wilmer Hale in Boston in the Corporate Law section and two years as an associate at Jones Walker in New Orleans.
 Corey graduated from Tulane Law School in New Orleans.

-Rob Krattiger is the Senior Vice President, Deployment, Implementation and Operations.
-His teams are building our scaling infrastructure and oversee end-to-end project execution from concept through start-up including pre-construction, construction, testing, operations integration, maintenance, and product technical support.
+Rob Krattiger is the Senior Vice President, Customer Experience and System Performance.
+His teams facilitate cross-functional collaboration with customers to support key initiatives and identify creative solutions to deploy the best products and resources to meet our customers’ needs.
 Rob joined C&S Wholesale Grocers in 2011, where he supported the early prototype Symbotic system in Newburgh, NY.
 Rob has held several roles of increasing leadership since joining Symbotic formally in 2014 including solutions engineering, deployment engineering, product management, systems engineering, and customer operations.
 Rob graduated from Dartmouth College with a B.A.

 Senior Vice President, Supply Chain